britram/taps-transports/draft-ietf-taps-transports.md

 SCTP only supports unicast.

-SCTP uses the 32-bit CRC32c for protecting SCTP packets against bit errors and miselivery of packets to the wrong endpoint.
+SCTP uses the 32-bit CRC32c for protecting SCTP packets against bit errors and miselivery of packets to an unintended endpoint.
 This is stronger than the 16-bit checksums used by TCP or UDP.
 However, partial checksum coverage as provided by DCCP or UDP-Lite is not supported.